-Delft Blue Chaining Nine Patch and Pattern
+Delft Blue Chaining Nine Patch Quilt and Pattern susies-scraps.com

 Delft Blue Chaining Nine Patch Quilt and Pattern

-Hello Everyone.
 Today I’m sharing with you a blue and white quilt.
 This is a simple example of a two colour quilt.
 I bought a beautiful feature Delft blue and white rose print and border print some time ago.
 Something about blue and white is so traditional and a reminder of beautiful China and porcelain.
-Delft blue, cobalt blue and white designs are traditional and popular designs. which have been present for many centuries.
+Delft blue, cobalt blue or indigo and white designs are traditional and popular designs. which have been present for many centuries.

 I decided to just enjoy this beautiful fabric in a simplistic form.

 This is an easy quilt design suitable for a beginner too.
-There are always blue on white designs available!
-Here is another very easy blue quilt you van make with your scraps.
+There are always blue on white fabric designs available.

 Charm Printz Quilt & Tutorial

-Finished quilt size approximately 69″ x 69″.
+Finished quilt size approximately 70″ x 70″.

 Block size 9 1/2″.
 Finished block size 9″.